Vera Rubin: Activism for women in astronomy

 During her work at the Carnegie Institution, Rubin applied to observe at the Palomar Observatory in 1965, despite the fact that the building did not have facilities for women.
-Reluctantly granted access, she was informed "your time on the observatory is limited, because we don't have a women's bathroom," a common period ruse to avoid allowing women access to these stations (Margaret Burbridge faced similar discrimination at the Carnegie a decade previous, when she gained access to the telescope at the Mount Wilson Observatory via the pretense that husband Geoffrey was the telescope operator).
+Reluctantly granted access, she was informed "your time on the observatory is limited, because we don't have a women's bathroom," a common period ruse to avoid allowing women access to these stations (Margaret Burbridge faced similar discrimination at Carnegie a decade previous, when she gained access to the telescope at the Mount Wilson Observatory via the pretense that husband Geoffrey was the telescope operator).
 According to Carnegie president Eric Isaacs, Rubin "solved the problem pretty simply by cutting out a little paper skirt and taping it to the stick figure image of a man which was on the men's room door.
 And she turned around and said, 'now you have a ladies' room' and then she got to work."

 Throughout her graduate studies, Rubin encountered discouraging sexism; in one incident she was not allowed to meet with her advisor in his office, because women were not allowed in that area of Georgetown, a Catholic university.
 Motivated by her own battles to gain credibility in a field dominated by male astronomers, Rubin encouraged girls interested in investigating the universe to pursue their dreams.
 She was described by Sandra Faber and Neta Bahcall as one of the astronomers who paved the way for other women in the field, as a "guiding light" for those who wished to have families and careers in astronomy.
 Rebecca Oppenheimer also recalled Rubin's mentorship as important to her early career.

 When Rubin was elected to the National Academy of Sciences (NAS) in 1981, she became only the second woman astronomer in its ranks (after her colleague Margaret Burbidge).
 She, alongside Burbidge, advocated for more women to be elected to the NAS, selected for review panels, and represented in academic searches.
 She said that despite her own election to the NAS, she continued to be dissatisfied with the low number of women who were elected each year, and she further said it was "the saddest part of [her] life".

 Throughout her life, Rubin faced discouraging comments on her choice of study but persevered, as she was supported by family and colleagues.
 In addition to encouraging women in astronomy, she was a force for greater recognition of women in the sciences and for scientific literacy.